FLAMEGPU/docs/flamegpu/api.rst

 Initialisation Functions
 ------------------------

-Any initialisation functions defined within the XMML model file (see \cref{sec:223}) is expected to be declared within an agent function code file and will automatically be called before the first simulation iteration.
+Any initialisation functions defined within the XMML model file (see :ref:`Initialisation Functions`) is expected to be declared within an agent function code file and will automatically be called before the first simulation iteration.
 The initialisation function declaration should be preceded with a `__FLAME_GPU_INIT_FUNC__` macro definition, should have no arguments and should return void.
 The below example demonstrated an initialisation function named `initConstants` which uses the simulation APIs dynamically created constants functions to set a constant named `A_CONSTANT`.